 What can the Stern Review tell us about our future in the face of climate change?

 Asia’s largest island, Borneo, is fast becoming a destination of choice for tourists keen to experience unusual wildlife and natural landscapes

-Global seed vault compromised by soaring arctic temperatures
+The global seed vault compromised by soaring arctic temperatures.

 Oxfam helps people to understand and adapt to the changes they are facing, and to reduce risks from hazards